ganna-loyik/zio-food-recipes/README.md

 ### Deploy to Amazon Elastic Kubernetes Service (EKS)

 Sample action on github is `.github/workflows/deploy_eks.yml`.
-It uses `k8s/kustomization.tmpl.yaml`
+It uses `k8s/aws/kustomization.tmpl.yaml`, which adds patches for image, service type, etc.

 In order to make it work:
 1. create role `eksClusterRole` with `AmazonEKSClusterPolicy` permission policy